l33tdawg/silentgem/docs/chat_insights.md

 - Mention the bot (@SilentAsk) in your message
 - Reply to one of the bot's previous messages

+The bot will search across all your channels when you directly message it, providing a unified view of your conversations.
+Results include clickable links to the original messages so you can easily navigate to the source.

 ## Example Queries

 Chat Insights understands natural language queries.
 Here are some examples: